ll7/paf22/doc/04_examples/gps_example/gps_signal_example.md

 The number of separate inputs taken into account for the average and the weight of old input can be seen as tweak-able parameters.
 The following graphs were taken while the car was stationary, the time on the bottom is therefore irrelevant.
-Shown is the position translated to a local coordinate system, the transformation will be discussed in //TODO add ref.
+Shown is the position translated to a local coordinate system, the transformation will be discussed later.

 ![GPS signal (m=1, w=0,5)](../../00_assets/filter_img/avg_1_w_0_500.png)
 Using $w = 0.5$ clearly reduces the magnitude of the noise, however such a small value reduces the responsiveness